Structures & Equipment

 New requirements for unregistered boilers, pressure vessels come into effect

-The Technical Standards and Safety Authority (TSSA) has released detailed requirements for boilers, pressure vessels (BPV), fitting and pipings used for agricultural purposes.
+The Technical Standards and Safety Authority (TSSA) has released detailed requirements for boilers, pressure vessels (BPV), fitting and pipings used for agricultural purposes in Ontario.
 These requirements start July 1, 2021.

 First announced last year, the exemption that was previously in place for agricultural BPVs was revoked last summer due to growing safety concerns.